How to Build a Freezer Stash Without the Stress

 • Donating to a milk bank

-You don’t need to follow what you see on Instagram.
+At the end of the day, you probably don’t need the stash you see on Instagram.
+Many moms I work with end up donating or tossing their breast milk that they have frozen.
 You don’t need to compare your stash to anyone else's.
 And you don’t need to stress.

 Your baby just needs you, and if you decide a freezer stash would help your journey, you can build it gently, consistently, and without sacrificing your mental health or milk supply.